Does LASIK Eye Surgery Hurt?

 Are you thinking about having LASIK vision correction surgery, but hesitating due to fear that the procedure will be complicated and painful?

 While it’s natural to be a bit hesitant about undergoing any operation, you can rest assured that LASIK surgery does not hurt.
-With more than 700,000 patients undergoing the procedure in the United States each year, LASIK has proven to be a pain-free and effective method for treating myopia (nearsightedness), hyperopia (farsightedness), and astigmatism.
+With more than 700,000 patients undergoing the procedure in the United States each year, LASIK has proven to be a safe, pain-free, and effective method for treating myopia (nearsightedness), hyperopia (farsightedness), and astigmatism.

 If you’re still not convinced, understanding exactly what LASIK entails can help assuage your fears.
 Should you decide to receive the procedure, your eye doctor will discuss the details of the operation and recovery with you at length, but here’s a brief summary of how LASIK surgery works.